Hairpin up, hair down.

 - The exchange is both intentional and symbolic of the Beast becoming more civilized while Gaston reveals his evil heart.

-- In Curse Of The Golden Flower, the Empress' hair comes undone while fighting with her stepson over a robe she wants him to wear.
+- The Empress' hair comes undone while fighting with her stepson over a robe she wants him to wear.
 They're also apparently carrying on an illicit affair, and things almost get intimate before he runs off.

 - The Emperor also gets one of these later in the film, as he takes off his belt to beat his youngest son, Yu, who had just murdered his older half-brother both because of the aforementioned affair and Yu's own status as The Unfavorite.